Skip to main content

 Whereas, Installing cameras along bike lanes and penalizing drivers of motor vehicles for violations may provide cyclists with additional protection and would allow for them to ride more safely and confidently in bike lanes throughout NYC; and

-Whereas, S.3304, sponsored by New York State Senator Brad Hoylman-Sigal, and A.4637, sponsored by New York State Assemblymember Zohran K. Mamdani, would authorize and empower the NYC to establish a bike lane safety program that protects cyclists and holds encroaching motorists accountable through bike lane cameras and monetary penalties; now, therefore, be it
+Whereas, S.5008A, sponsored by New York State Senator Brad Hoylman-Sigal, and A.803A, sponsored by State Assemblymember Zohran K. Mamdani, would authorize and empower NYC to establish a bike lane safety program that protects cyclists and holds encroaching motorists accountable through bike lane cameras and monetary penalties; now, therefore, be it

-Resolved, That the Council of the City of New York calls upon the New York State Legislature to pass, and the New York State Governor to sign, S.3304/A.4637, which would establish a bicycle lane safety program in the city of New York to enforce certain restrictions on the use of bicycle lanes by means of bicycle lane photo devices.
+Resolved, That the Council of the City of New York calls on the New York State Legislature to pass, and the New York State Governor to sign, S.5008A/A.803A, which would establish a bicycle lane safety program in the city of New York to enforce certain restrictions on the use of bicycle lanes and protected bicycle lanes by means of bicycle lane photo devices.

 KK